BemTG/Verifiable-Linear-Regression-/tutorial/VerifiableLinearRegressionModelTutorial.md

 $$

 The formula’s numerator quantifies the covariance of X and y, revealing their joint variability.
 Think of it as an expression to measure how both variables move together.
-The denominator, on the other hand, calculates the variance of X, which gauges the distribution of X values around its mean.
+Conversely, the denominator calculates the variance of X, which gauges the distribution of X values around its mean.

 By dividing the covariance by the variance of X, we essentially measure the average change in y for a unit change in X. This allows us to capture the strength and direction of the linear relationship between X and y variables.
 A positive beta value suggests that as X increases, y also tends to increase, and vice versa for negative values.
 The magnitude of the beta value indicates the sensitivity of y to changes, with respect to changes in X values.